 Optimizing your brain is critical.
 According to Dr. Bravermen, author of The Edge Effect, “The difference between a creative mind and senility is only one hundred milliseconds of brain speed.
 But, unfortunately, many Americans are losing seven to ten milliseconds of brain speed per decade beginning at age forty.”

-Unless you’re interested in being senile, having dementia, or suffering from Alzheimer’s disease, we recommend you start taking action immediately.
+Unless you’re interested in being senile or experiencing issues associated with poor brain health, we recommend you start taking action immediately.

 The Oldest Brain Optimizer

 The first ever brain optimizer was meditation.
 Meditation allows us to control our brain waves and move into different states of consciousness.